PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/index_en.rst

 1. IO API: A high-performance data read and write API designed in conjunction with GPU hardware features.

-2. Compute API: Design general calculation functions based on GPU computing characteristics, such as ELementwiseBinary, ElementwiseUnary, etc.
+2. Compute API: Design general calculation functions based on GPU computing characteristics, such as ElementwiseBinary, ElementwiseUnary, etc.

 API List
 ############